Peter Weller: Television

 In a 1977 episode of the television series Lou Grant, he played Donald Sterner/Stryker, a tragically disillusioned Jewish-American Neo-Nazi leader who later committed suicide off-screen when his heritage was discovered.

-On television, he played the shuttle captain in the short-lived series Odyssey 5 and made guest appearances as Terran supremacist John Frederick Paxton in the Star Trek: Enterprise episodes "Demons", "Terra Prime" and in Fringe as the character Alistair Peck.
+On television, he played the shuttle captain in the short-lived series Odyssey 5 and made guest appearances as Terran supremacist John Frederick Paxton in the Star Trek: Enterprise episodes "Demons" and "Terra Prime" and on Fringe as the character Alistair Peck.

 Weller was a contributor to the History Channel in several productions, particularly as the host for the series Engineering an Empire.
 He was credited as "Peter Weller, Syracuse University", where he was an adjunct faculty member.
 He was later a graduate student in art history at UCLA, focusing on the Italian Renaissance.

 In 2005, Weller co-starred as the Captain in a made-for-television remake of The Poseidon Adventure.

 In 2006, Weller joined the cast of 24 as terrorist collaborator Christopher Henderson.
 Weller received a "cheer" in TV Guides "Cheers & Jeers" section for his performance.

-On January 15, 2010, Weller appeared in a teaser trailer for the companion documentary God of War: Unearthing the Legend that was featured in the game God of War III which Weller also hosted.
+In 2010, Weller appeared in a teaser trailer for the companion documentary God of War: Unearthing the Legend that was featured in the game God of War III which Weller also hosted.
+Also that year, Weller guest-starred in episodes of Fringe, Dexter, and Psych.

-On April 15, 2010, Weller guest-starred in an episode of the science fiction drama Fringe.
-He guest-starred on the Showtime original series Dexter, and had a guest appearance in the December 22, 2010 episode of Psych where he played villain "Yin".

 Since 2012, he is appearing in a recurring role as Lucien Connally on the crime drama television series Longmire.

-In 2013, he played the part of the villain in the remake of the "Hookman" episode of the original Hawaii Five-O. The part was originally played in 1973 by J. J. Armes.
+In 2013, he played the part of the villain in the remake of the "Hookman" episode of the original Hawaii Five-O. The part was originally played in 1973 by Jay J. Armes.
 In seasons six and seven of Sons of Anarchy, he plays the ruthless ex-cop Charles Barosky, a boss at the Stockton port and has dealings with the SAMCRO motorcycle club.

 In 2017, Weller began appearing as Dr. Paul Vellek, a scientist, on The Last Ship.